danielcroft/documents-and-resources/code-of-conduct.md

 As part of the role, Administrators have information not available to all users.
 This information includes:

-* A member provides email addresses as part of our sign-up process.
+* A member provided email addresses as part of our sign-up process.
 * Information contained within member requests to join the community.
 This might include email, name, and occupation.
 * Access log information provided by the Slack administrator interface.
 This includes name, login times, login device, and IP.